Future of Work with AI Agents: Auditing Automation and Augmentation Potential across the U.S. Workforce: Appendix

-We would like to thank Chuchu Jin and Yanzhe Zhang for their voluntary help in distributing the survey interface on Linkedin.
+We would like to thank Chuchu Jin and Yanzhe Zhang for their help in distributing the survey interface on Linkedin.
 We are grateful to Hao Zhu for database setup, to Will Held, Dora Zhao, Omar Shaikh, Yifan Mai, Sunny Yu, Zachary Robertson for their valuable feedback on the manuscript, and to all members of Stanford SALT lab for their suggestions at different stages of this project.
 This work would not have been possible without the thoughtful participation of the 1,500 domain workers and 52 AI experts who contributed to the study.
-This research is supported in part by grants from ONR grant N000142412532, and NSF grant IIS-2247357.
+This research is supported in part by grants from ONR grant N000142412532, and NSF grant IIS-2247357 and support from the Stanford Digital Economy Lab.